RaviTejaJp/Data-Science-Journey/README.md

 Hi Guys,

-If you are starting with a aim to become <b>Data Scientist<b> the major confusion you will face is what is the path to follow.
+If you are starting with a aim to become <b>Data Scientist</b> the major confusion you will face is what is the path to follow.

 Atleast that is what i faced.
 It took me a while to come out of that confusion.